Moon used a ‘Honey Trap’, a beautiful woman, to ensnare Sam Park’s very rich grandfather. Sam’s uncle explains what happened to the Choi family.

 The late 20th century ringleader Sun Myung Moon’s ambitions are yet to be abandoned.

 In the Japanese article the names of Mr. Choi Soon-yeong’s two older sisters, Soon-shil and Soon-wha, were mixed up in a few places.
 This has been corrected in the above text.
-Soon-shil was the elder daughter and went to Ewha Woman’s University and Soon-wha went to Yonsei University.
-Soon-wha moved to the US in 1964 and was known in the UC there.
-Her son, Sam Park, was born in Washington, DC, in 1966.
+Soon-shil was the elder sister.
 Soon-shil was arrested in July 1955.
 This is confirmed in various newspaper and magazine reports.
-It would seem that Soon-wha, a student at Yonsei University, was held against her will for three days by Moon when he was trying to coerce her to stay in his church, but it is not completely clear.
-(Professor Kim Jeong-ok of Ewha University confirms that a female student from Yonsei was held against her will.)
+It would seem that Soon-shil, a student at Yonsei University, was held against her will for three days by Moon when he was trying to coerce her to stay in his church.
+(Professor Kim Jeong-ok of Ewha Womans University confirms that a female student from Yonsei was held against her will.)

 Dr. Myeong-hwan Tahk can be seen in another interview on video: LINK